-Water allergy, also known as aquagenic urticaria, is a rare condition where hives develop when the skin comes in contact with water.
+Water allergy, also known as aquagenic urticaria, is a rare condition that leads to itchy hives and swelling when the skin comes in contact with water.

 Water is an integral part of daily life and generally harmless for most people.
 However, it can be a source of discomfort and irritation for some individuals.

 Urticaria, or hives, can range from a few millimeters (mm) to several centimeters in size and may appear anywhere on the body.
 In aquagenic urticaria, the hives are usually only 1–3 mm in size.
 Hives are itchy and may cause discomfort.

 Water sources — including sweat and tears —

 There are other types of more common urticaria that someone may mistake for aquagenic urticaria, which is a rare condition.
 These conditions include cold urticaria and cholinergic urticaria, known as heat hives.